SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 * The board has 25 squares, and the aim is to land on or beyond square 25.
-* Each turn, you roll a six-sided dice and move by that number of squares, following the path indicated by the dotted arrow above.
+* Each turn, you roll a six-sided dice and move by that number of squares, following the horizontal path indicated by the dotted arrow above.
 * If your turn ends at the bottom of a ladder, you move up that ladder.
 * If your turn ends at the head of a snake, you move down that snake.

+..
+TODO: update this description to match the look of the final artwork.

 The game board is represented by an ``Array`` of type ``Int``.
 Its size is based on a constant called ``finalSquare``,